-Crate training useful in creating a safe space for your French Bulldog if you’re not at home just want them to go to sleep or keep him from causing mayhem, but it is a fantastic toilet training method as French Bulldogs don’t like to relieve they’re in their own personal space and would instead find a more suitable spot.
+Crate training is useful in creating a safe space for your French Bulldog if you’re not at home just want them to go to sleep or keep him from causing mayhem, but it is a fantastic toilet training method as French Bulldogs don’t like to relieve their in their own personal space and would instead find a more suitable spot.

 Be patient as this will take a few weeks.

 Place a soft blanket into their crate to starting engaging and playing with them close to the crate.
 The next stage is to encourage them to enter the crate using either their stuffed animal or favourite snack.
 Make it possible for them to enter without forcing them.

 If they are not interested this time, don’t pressure them.
 They will get to it with a little more play and patience.

 It’s time to begin feeding them meals closer to the crate.
 Start with their bowl a short distance away from their crate then slowly each time bring their bowl closer and closer.
 Eventually, start putting their bowl inside their crate.

 Start practising to shut the door behind them while they eat their meal when your Frenchie has become comfortable entering and eating.
 After finishing their meal, keep the door closed for several minutes.